The College of Health Professions and Science

 Academic Advising

-All new, transfer, and re-admitted students are encouraged to visit Advising & Career Services in McMullen Hall first floor west to meet with an academic advisor.
+All new, transfer, and re-admitted students are encouraged to visit the Advising Center in McMullen Hall first floor west to meet with an academic advisor.
 New students will receive information regarding General Education requirements and plan of study worksheets related to their major and minor programs.
 Transfer and re-admitted students will work with an advisor to complete a transcript evaluation and to develop a plan of study.
-Students majoring in bachelor’s degree programs in the College of Health Professions and Science will be advised initially through Advising & Career Services.
+Students majoring in bachelor’s degree programs in the College of Health Professions and Science will be advised initially through the Advising Center.
 As early as their freshman year, students will be assigned a faculty member for advising.
 Although advisors are available to assist students in designing their plan of study and navigating their academic experience, students are ultimately responsible for meeting degree requirements.

 Mission